aoool/real-self-driving-car-using-ros/README.md

 We removed all images that are ambiguous, e.g., two traffic light bulbs are simultaneously ON, or the image border partially cuts traffic light.

-\*\*\* It will take about 3 hours of continuous work for one person to label images from all three ROS bags using [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) given that he has a decent monitor and mouse.
+\*\*\* It takes about 3 hours of continuous work for one person to label images from all three ROS bags using [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) given that he has a decent monitor and mouse.